About the Pacific Northwest Freshwater Mussel Workgroup

-Founded in 2003, the purpose of the workgroup is to “Ensure that freshwater mussel research, management, and educational activities are coordinated, prioritized, and are consistent with identified information needs.”
+Founded in 2003, the purpose of the Pacific Northwest Freshwater Mussel Workgroup is to “Ensure that freshwater mussel research, management, and educational activities are coordinated, prioritized, and are consistent with identified information needs.”
 Learn More

 The status of the seven species of freshwater mussels native to the Pacific Northwest has received very little attention, despite the fact that freshwater mussels are considered to be the most endangered group of animals in North America.